On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: The practical implementation.

 \section{The practical implementation.}

-The practical implementation proposed is equivalent to \Cref{alg:nuts-doubling}, but is not exactly the one implemented in Stan since additional checks are done in practice to increase efficiency; these operational details are beyond the scope of this paper.
-The inverse mass matrix is absent in this paper to simplify the presentation since a changement of variable enables us to recover it, but we use it in the codes presented below for practical users.
+The practical implementation described here (\Cref{alg:practical}) is equivalent to Algorithm 1 regarding the position output $q_{j_f}$, which is equal to the output $q_k$ in \Cref{alg:practical} when $M=\Idd$.

+The inverse mass matrix $\mathbf{M}^{-1}$ is absent in this paper to simplify the presentation since a linear change of variables enables us to recover it.
+However, we use it in the pseudocode presented here to allow for a precise comparison between the different variants of the algorithm.

+Experts may notice that \Cref{alg:practical} is not precisely the one implemented in Stan, as discussed in the beginning of Section 3; these operational details are beyond the theoretical aims of this paper.